 Additionally, there may be other occasional situations where solid biohazardous waste contained in autoclavable biohazard bags is transported from the point of generation to another campus building for autoclaving.
 This transport would generally not involve transport on public roads.
 Although this waste is treated as biohazardous with regard to treatment before disposal, it generally will not be infectious since work involving known human pathogens is usually conducted in buildings where autoclaves are available.

 Transport by EH&S

-As described above, EH&S transports biohazardous waste from campus work locations and off campus locations to the ARF Annex 2 facility located on the main campus for storage prior to pick up by a biohazardous waste contractor.
-Bagged solid waste picked up from off campus locations may also be transported to campus buildings, such as the Howard Medical Sciences and Center for Molecular Medicine buildings for autoclaving.
+As described above, EH&S transports biohazardous waste from campus work locations and off-campus locations to the ARF Annex 2 facility located on the main campus for storage prior to pick up by a biohazardous waste contractor.
+Bagged solid waste picked up from off-campus locations may also be transported to campus buildings, such as the Howard Medical Sciences and Center for Molecular Medicine buildings for autoclaving.
 In these cases, generation and transport of biohazardous waste meets the criteria of the limited quantity transporter exemption.
 This exemption limits generation of biohazardous waste at a single work location to less than 20 pounds per week and transport at any one time to less than 20 pounds.
-EH&S also transports solid biohazardous waste generated in laboratories located in the Applied Research Facility to the Center for Molecular Medicine Building where it is autoclaved.
+EH&S may also transport solid biohazardous waste generated in laboratories located in the Applied Research Facility to the Center for Molecular Medicine Building for autoclaving.

 - Total number of containers in which the waste is transported;

 - Type of biohazardous waste;